Dr Saeeda Shah

 Tel: 0116 229 7522

 Saeeda Shah is Reader in the School of Education, University of Leicester.
 Previously she has taught for many years in higher education in Pakistan, holding senior management posts.
-Before coming to the University of Leicester, Saeeda was a Dean at the University of Azad Jammu and Kashmir.
+Before coming to the University of Leicester, Saeeda was Professor and Dean at the University of Azad Jammu and Kashmir.
 She was awarded the Best University Teacher Millennium Award 2000 by the University Grants Commission, Pakistan.

-In addition to her responsibilities at the University of Leicester, Saeeda holds many external positions including Visiting Professor of Education at the University of Derby, Fellow of the Higher Education Academy (FHEA), Member editorial board International Journal of Leadership and Policy in Schools (USA), Member editorial board journal of Education and Research (Pakistan), and editorial review board of Leadership and Policy Quarterly (US) and many more.
+In addition to her responsibilities at the University of Leicester, Saeeda holds many external positions including Visiting Professor of Education at the University of Derby, Fellow of the Higher Education Academy (FHEA), Member editorial boards of International Journal of Leadership and Policy in Schools (USA), Journal of Education (Switzerland), Journal of Education and Research (Pakistan), and editorial review board of Leadership and Policy Quarterly (US) and many more.

 - Research Capacity Building through International Partnership: mapping women academics' careers in Pakistan

-Saeeda's teaching interests range includes educational leadership and management, leadership development, managing diversity/ethnicities, and culture, gender and power issues.
+Saeeda's teaching interests range includes educational leadership and management, leadership development, Islam and society, managing diversity/ethnicities, and culture, gender and power issues.